FAQs - Coronavirus

 - Keeping occupied spaces well ventilated

-- Following public health advice on testing, self-isolation and managing confirmed cases of coronavirus
+- Following public health advice and encourage uptake of the vaccine

-You will also find it helpful to refer to the COVID-19: cleaning of non-healthcare settings outside the home guidance.
+You will also find it helpful to refer to the guidance on Reducing the spread of respiratory infections, including COVID-19, in the workplace

 PACEY members can also get support on in the hygiene and prevention area of PACEY’s Covid spotlight, including our course on CEY smart.